Suboms/GoProjects/cheetsheet.md

 name, age := "John", 25 // name is string, age is int
 ```

 > **Note:** Go is case-sensitive and the compiler infers types based on the assigned values in short-hand declarations.
+Also long hand variable declaration are known as __static type declaration__ while short hand variable declaration are known as __dynamic type declaration__

 ---